Deep Thermalization and Measurements of Quantum Resources: Main results concerning the -asymmetry generating power ( -AGP)

 \begin{proof} Given an arbitrary non-free unitary $U$ with a finite AGP, Lemma~\ref{lemma} implies the following:

 We consider $V=U^{(t-1)}=UF_{t-1}\cdots F_2U$.
 Then, recursive integrations over the free operations lead to

 proving the result. \end{proof}

-This result appears in Eq.~(\ref{expsymmain}) of the main text.
-We numerically verify the thermalization of the $Z_2$-AGP by considering a fixed unitary of the form $U = u^{\otimes N}$, where $u = \exp\{-i\pi\sigma_x/24\}$, for several values of (N).
-The corresponding results are shown in Fig.~\ref{fig:AGP-therm}.
+This result appears in Eq.~(5) of the main text.
+We numerically verify the thermalization of the $Z_2$-AGP by considering a fixed unitary of the form $U = u^{\otimes N}$, where $u = \exp\{-i\pi\sigma_x/24\}$, for several values of $N$.
+The corresponding results are shown in Fig.~\ref{fig:AGP-therm} of this supplemental text.
 We observe that the numerical data agree with the analytical expression in Eq.~(\ref{expasym_supp}).
+In a more general senario when $U^{(n)}=U_{n}F_{n-1}\cdots F_1 U_1$, where each $U_j$ for all $1\leq j\leq n$ may have different asymmetry generating powers, Eq.~(\ref{expasym_supp}) becomes